 - After laser treatment, your surgeon will administer anti-inflammatory eye drops, antibiotic drops, and steroid drops to prevent swelling, infection, and irritation.

-- Lastly, they'll place a clear contact bandage on your cornea to protect the area as it heals.
+- Lastly, they’ll place a clear bandage contact lens on your cornea to protect the area as it heals.

 The procedure takes about 15 to 20 minutes for both eyes.

 Before you’re discharged, you’ll receive post-operative care instructions.
 Your surgeon will also prescribe antibiotic eye drops, lubricating eye drops, and pain relievers to ease discomfort during the healing process.